finos/perspective/README.md

 - A fast, memory efficient streaming query engine, written in C++ and compiled to [WebAssembly](https://webassembly.org/), with read/write/stream support for [Apache Arrow](https://arrow.apache.org/).

-- A framework-agnostic query configuration UI component, based on [Web Components](https://www.webcomponents.org/), and a WebWorker and/or WebSocket data engine host for stable interactivity at high frequency.
+- A framework-agnostic query configuration UI component, based on [Web Components](https://www.webcomponents.org/), and a Web Worker and/or WebSocket data engine host for stable interactivity at high frequency.

 - A customizable HTML Data Grid plugin, and a Chart plugin built on [D3FC](https://d3fc.io/).